SerenePrince/java-dictionary/README.md

 # Java Dictionary

 A personal study tool for Java interview prep.
-Built entirely with Spring Boot.
+Built with Spring Boot, PostgreSQL, and Thymeleaf.

 ---